MicrosoftDocs/learn/learn-pr/django/django-deployment/includes/2-setup-exercise.md

-In this module we will work on a website for dog shelters.
-This project focuses on collecting information of all existing dog shelters and the dogs they are hoping to adopt across the United States.
-The fictional hope for this app is dogs would be able to find suitable homes faster because they would have individuals looking to adopt them from around the U.S. and not just their local area.
+In this module, you'll work on a website for dog shelters.
+This project collects information about all dog shelters and their adoption-ready dogs across the country.
+The fictional goal of this app is to find suitable homes for the dogs quickly.
+The app reaches individuals who want to adopt, not just in the shelters' local areas but across the country.

-Django is the perfect framework for this project, as it provided a route for quickly developing a customer facing app while providing an established database and admin function that could easily be accessed by employees for quick updating.
-We have created the initial setup for this project, allowing us to focus on the concepts for this module.
+Django is the perfect framework for this project.
+It allows you to quickly develop a customer-facing app.
+It also provides an established database and admin function that shelter employees can easily update.

+We've created the initial setup for this project so you can focus on the concepts for this module.

 ## Requirements

-You will need the following installed on your computer to complete the exercises:
+To complete the exercise, you need the following tools installed on your computer:

 - [Python](https://python.org/?azure-portal=true)
 - [Git](https://git-scm.com/?azure-portal=true)